 Lake and pond construction

-A large natural pond can look stunning and add interest and value to your home.
+A large natural pond can look stunning and add enjoyment, interest and value to your home.

 Just think how many estate agents use photos of a house taken across water when selling larger properties.
 With good advice, the cost of creating a fine pond close to the house may well be recouped in the increase in capital value and saleability of your home.